junian/cpp-console-apps/Odd Number Generator/README.md

 Odd Number Generator
 ====================

-The purpose of this code is to show generate odd number series.
+The purpose of this code is to generate odd number series.